 Substances that are a risk to health, safety, or the environment are considered dangerous goods (DG) when transported in a big truck.
 Other dangerous goods that pose a risk even when not in transport are hazardous materials (HAZMAT).

 These substances require special care, and transportation personnel must use the appropriate equipment and caution when handling them.
 However, even the slightest mishandling can cause devastating consequences and lead to an accident.

-If you’ve been involved in a hazardous material truck accident, you will need to speak with a top rated truck accident injury attorney in Houston, TX.
+If you’ve been involved in a hazardous material truck accident, you will need to speak with a top rated truck accident injury attorney in West Houston.
 Here’s what you need to know about these severe truck wrecks and how a lawyer can help.